 A Solo 401(k) Plan Gives You More Options

 One of the many benefits of using a Solo 401(k) is that you grow your retirement account by diversifying your investments.
 The Solo 401(k) retirement plan investments are similar to investments you can make with a self-directed IRA.
 Step away from traditional investments and spend your money on new opportunities.
 This can include real estate, tax liens, raw land, rentals, foreclosures, etc. This is possible if you choose a Self-Directed Solo 401(k) Plan.

 All income and gains on these investments go back to your Individual 401(k) Plan tax-free.
-As trustee, you have full control to make any investment you want without custodian consent.
+As a trustee, you have full control to make any investment you want without the custodian’s consent.

 Are contribution options flexible?
 Absolutely.
 You can make contributions for any purpose.
 You also have the option to invest as much as legally possible, reduce, or suspend investments.
-Basically, you can make contributions but there’s no requirement to do so.
-Cheap and Easy Administration
+You can make contributions but there’s no requirement to do so.

 Cheap and Easy Administration